Lamar Hunt: Tennis

 In 1968, Hunt co-founded the World Championship Tennis circuit, which gave birth to the Open Era of tennis.
 He was inducted into the International Tennis Hall of Fame in 1993.

 Business ventures outside sports

 Amusement parks and caves

 Hunt was the founder of two theme parks in Kansas City: Worlds of Fun and Oceans of Fun, which opened in 1973 and 1982 respectively.
 The two parks were an outgrowth and adjoined a vast industrial park he developed in the bluffs above the Missouri River in Clay County, Missouri.

-Immediately south of the Hunt-founded parks is the Hunt-developed SubTropolis, a 55 million-square-foot (5.06 million m^{2}), 1100 acre manmade limestone cave which is claimed to be the World's Largest Underground Business Complex (TM).
+Immediately south of the Hunt-founded parks is the Hunt-developed SubTropolis, a 55 million-square-foot (5.06 million m^{2}), 1100 acre manmade limestone cave which is claimed to be the "World's Largest Underground Business Complex".
 Hunt's extensive business dealings in Clay County contributed to the Chiefs having their NFL Training Camp at William Jewell College in Liberty, Missouri until 1991.